Bipolar Type 1 is considered the most severe form of this illness.

-Bipolar 1 is "classic” or “textbook" manic-depressive illness, with serious and damaging episodes of both mania and depression.
+Bipolar I is the “classic” or “textbook” version of the disorder with serious and damaging episodes of both mania and depression.

 3. Pressured speech.

-5. The need to engage in reckless behavior.
+5. Increased involvement in reckless or risky behavior.

-It is this reckless behavior that makes a manic episode the most dangerous to a patient.
+It is the tendency to become involved in risky or reckless behaviors that makes a manic episode the most dangerous to a patient.
 Driving carelessly, spending excessively and engaging in unsafe and reckless sex can have serious consequences that just do not matter to you at the time.

 In a severe manic episode a person can lose all touch with reality.
-Left untreated a manic episode can last anywhere from a few days to several years.
+Left untreated a manic episode can last anywhere from a few days to several years of recurring episodes.
 Most of the time these symptoms will last for a few weeks or a few months.

-As the key difference between Bipolar 1 and Bipolar 2 is the presence of mania versus hypomania, it is important to understand this distinction in detail.
-See this explanation of Bipolar 1 mania types from Brown University.
+The key difference between Bipolar I and Bipolar II is the presence of mania versus hypomania.
+It is important to understand this distinction in detail.
+See this explanation of Bipolar I mania types from Brown University.

-Bipolar Type 1 mania is often followed by a depressive episode.
+Bipolar I mania is often followed by a depressive episode.
 It can come within days or not pop up for several weeks or months.

 During a depressive episode you may feel drained, in deep despair, guilty for no reason, worthless and irritable.

-Again, possible consequences mean nothing.
-These depressive episodes can last for years, that is why bipolar type I is often mistaken for chronic depression.
+Again, possible consequences mean nothing to the afflicted person.
+These depressive episodes can last for years, which is why Bipolar I is often mistaken for chronic depression.

-Many people with bipolar type I disorder can enjoy longs spells without any symptoms in between episodes at all.
+Many people with Bipolar I Disorder can enjoy periods where they don’t experience any symptoms in between episodes.
+These individuals are often able to go about their life, work, participate in family life, and socialize like anyone else.
 A minority of patients have rapid-cycling symptoms between mania and depression.
-In extreme cases symptoms of mania and depression can even alternate in the same day.
+In extreme cases symptoms of mania and depression can even alternate in the same day.2

 2. Chemical imbalances in the brain.